JungleKIA/Repository-Maintainability-Index/CI-FIX-SUMMARY.md

 4. The method doesn't check the OS - it just looks for mojibake patterns and fixes them

 From the reference documentation:
-> "cleanTextForWindows() работает для всех платформ - на Linux/macOS просто ничего не находит для замены"
+> "cleanTextForWindows() works for all platforms - on Linux/macOS it simply doesn't find anything to replace"

 This means: "cleanTextForWindows() works for all platforms - on Linux/macOS it simply doesn't find anything to replace" (in normal usage).
 But if mojibake IS present, it will be fixed.